 Incubators of change

 To be relevant, colleges must be incubators of change, working in broad strokes to achieve victories for humanity and the globe we call home.
 Of the many challenges shaping our world today, none is more urgent than humanity’s ever-increasing demands on the Earth’s resources.
-The growth of the industrial economy and spread of consumer culture have correlated directly to our accelerating use of energy and resources as well as the negative byproducts of that use.
+The growth of the industrial economy and the spread of consumer culture have correlated directly to our accelerating use of energy and resources as well as the negative byproducts of that use.
 These byproducts include land, air, and water degradation in areas where coal, tar sand, gas, oil, and uranium have been harvested and spent.
 And perhaps most pervasively, an enormous amount of carbon dioxide is being generated—unceasingly—and released into the atmosphere.

-Related: 5 Ways Everyone Can Fight for the Environment
+Related: 5 Easy Ways Anyone Can Fight for the Environment

 Training future leaders